Kanban-Zai/kanban-zai-version-1.0/README.md

-# Kanban-Zai
+# Kanban-Zai Methodology.

-Kanban-Zai (KBZ) is a codeless microservice architecture designed to help teams work!
+Kanban-Zai (KBZ) Methodology replaces Agile Methodology.

-## IMPLEMENT AND EXTEND
+## IMPLEMENT

 To implement Kanban-Zai in your project all you need to do is formally adopt the core by creating your own kanban-zai.yaml file in a public code repository of your choice and specify which core module you are extending from.

+## EXTEND

-You can then add your own settings, modules and norms to that kanban-zai file and you are running a Kanban-Zai team.
+Add your own settings, modules and norms to that kanban-zai file and you are running a Kanban-Zai team.

 ## CONTRIBUTE OR JOIN!